-For someone who can work independently and desires a flexible schedule, then a role as a medical transcriber might be a good fit.
-The job requires the ability to handle evolving changes in both new technology and work processes, but it’s a career path that can be entered within a short amount of time.
+A medical transcriber role might be a good fit for someone who can work independently and desires a flexible schedule.
+The job requires the ability to communicate effectively with medical professionals and handle evolving changes in new technology and work processes.
+However, it’s a career path that interested individuals can quickly enter.

 Find programs, schools and courses that will help you achieve your career goals.

 Find Your Next Contract

 Discover and compare travel nurse jobs from across the country